jeremy-duncan/raio_ula/README.md

 add and remove PIOs and RIOs in your network and watch the fun!
 * If there is no output after starting it, then your RAs don't have RIOs or PIOs
+* can add manually assigned or DHCPv6 assigned address (if no RA exists) thanks to code provided by Brian Carpenter
 * once an RIO or PIO is seen (and it falls in the fd00::/7 prefix), it will be added to the Windows prefixpolicy table.
 To view that table run this command from a Windows command line:
 ```
 netsh interface ipv6 show prefixpolicies
 ```
+# To Do
+* fix thew static address removal function per issue #2